 The Canyon

-They are rustic cabins built in 1933 and they do have heat or a/c.
+They are rustic cabins built in 1933 and have heat or a/c.
 There are only seven of these cabins, and reservations are hard to come by.
 The luxury Doves Rest Cabins are also available for rent.
 You can find more information about each lodging offering on the Palo Duro Canyon State Park website.

 There are many hiking trails, and we will enjoy returning to cooler weather to wander around a bit.
 There are so many opportunities to enjoy nature here.
 Aside from hiking, you can go horseback riding, birding, and geocaching.